Case Studies

 • We preloaded Lexend Deca and Open Sans Latin woff2 subsets in the base Layout so above-the-fold text never blocks on font fetch.

-• We converted the Get-to-Know-Us carousel’s first slide from a CSS background-image to a real <img> so it can actually be marked high-priority and sync-decoded.
+• We converted the Get-to-Know-Us carousel’s first slide from a CSS background-image to a real <img> so it can be marked high-priority and sync-decoded.

 • We replaced the hero’s .jpg with a hand-tuned .webp (101 KB) for an immediate byte-size win.

-What we’re tracking
+What we are tracking

-• Citation rate in AI answer engines.
-Tracked through ChatGPT search, Perplexity, and Claude search for vet-pricing and topic-shaped queries.
+• Citation rate in AI answer engines, tracked through ChatGPT search, Perplexity, and Claude search for vet-pricing and topic-shaped queries.
 We expect /pricing.md and the topic archives to surface first.

 • Core Web Vitals on the homepage.
 LCP is the one to watch; the hero .webp and font preload should move it.